 By involving thousands of African children in our Animal Protector campaign, we can help stop wildlife poaching in the future.
 Africans who learn as children the value of animals to their own heritage and future will be much more likely to join and support wildlife park managers and government efforts to report and stop poachers and the killing of their wildlife.

 Along with showing children how art can enrich their lives, the art these children create can be used to make and sell notecards and other items to raise funds for the program and scholarships.
 We are creating more outlets for these cards and, through them, generate more support and interest for our groundbreaking programs.
 Our scholarships help create the future artists and leaders of African wildlife conservation.

 Our Computers for Kids campaign is opening doors to the vast educational resources of the worldwide web.
 The program donates refurbished laptop computers and facilitates Internet connectivity to primitive, rural schools.
 We hope to connect African students to American artists and students so both groups can learn from each other and better understand their relationship with the planet's wildlife.

-Each $350 donation buys a laptop computer that can connect dozens of children with the world.
+Each $350 donation buys another laptop computer that can connect dozens of children in rural areas with the world.

 By using Skype, for instance, any artist anywhere in the world can mentor a talented African child.
 This can have a huge impact on African children and move them toward a successful, creative and conservation-oriented future.This educational" building block" is a critical component to educating African children about the importance of their wildlife their future and the future of this planet.